Evaluating Resource Allocation Efficiency: A Front-Line Manager's Guide

 Stakeholder Management

-• Communicate allocation decisions transparently
+• Communicate decisions transparently

 • Use data to support your choices